The interest that a loan accumulates over time.

-LRAP Contract: The LRAP agreement stating the terms and length of your LRAP award.
-Typically LRAP contracts last 12 months.
+The LRAP agreement stating the terms and length of your LRAP award.
+Typically, LRAP contracts last 12 months.
 However, we occasionally offer contracts that are less than a year.

-Negative Amortization: Is the accrued interest that is not paid by your monthly loan payment.
-Typically this occurs when you are enrolled in the IBR or PAYE repayment plans.
+The accrued interest that is not paid by your monthly loan payment.
+Typically this occurs when you are enrolled in IBR or PAYE repayment plans.

-Pay As You Earn (PAYE): A loan repayment plan for which the size of monthly payments is determined by the borrower’s income.
+A loan repayment plan for which the size of monthly payments is determined by the borrower’s income.
 To be eligible for PAYE, you must be a new borrower as of Oct.
 1, 2007, and must have received a disbursement of a Direct Loan on or after Oct.
 1, 2011.
-PAYE is available only for Stafford, Grad PLUS and consolidation loans.
+PAYE is available only for Stafford, Grad PLUS, and consolidation loans.
 Monthly payments are capped at 10% of discretionary income, where discretionary income is defined as the amount of income which exceeds 150% of the poverty line.
 Loan balances are forgiven after 20 years of eligible repayment.
-PAYE is approved for a 12-month period, you must recertify your PAYE application annually.
+PAYE is approved for a 12-month period, and you must recertify your PAYE plan annually.

-Perkins Loan: Federal loan with a 5% interest rate during repayment.
+Federal loan with a 5% interest rate during repayment.
 Students must demonstrate financial need.
 Perkins loans are not eligible for IBR or PSLF unless consolidated with Direct Loans.
-Acs-education.com is the Perkins loan servicer for UC Berkeley.
+Heartland ECSI is the Perkins loan servicer for UC Berkeley.

 *If you have 2 or more part-time jobs, you must be employed for at least 30 hours total per week to meet the criteria.

-Subsidized Direct Stafford Loan: Federal student loan, for which the government pays the interest on the loan while the student is in school and during the 6 month grace period.
+Federal student loan for which the government pays the interest on the loan while the student is in school and during the 6-month grace period.
 This loan is awarded to students based on financial need.
 As of July 2012, the subsidized loan is no longer available to graduate level (including law) students.

-Unsubsidized Direct Stafford Loan: Federal student loan, for which the government does not pay the interest.
+Federal student loan for which the government does not pay the interest.
 The borrower is responsible for the interest on an unsubsidized loan from the date the loan is disbursed, even while the student is still in school.
-Students may avoid paying the interest while they are in school by capitalizing the interest, which increases the loan amount.
+Students may avoid paying the interest while they are in school by capitalizing the interest after the 6-month grace period, which increases the loan amount.
 Unsubsidized loans are not based on financial need and may be used to finance the family contribution.

-Variable Interest Rate: Interest rate that fluctuates with marketing conditions, and resets periodically, such as monthly, quarterly or annually.
+Interest rate that fluctuates with marketing conditions and resets periodically, such as monthly, quarterly, or annually.